 Sea, Sun, and Space

 For nearly a century, the U.S. Naval Research Laboratory (NRL) has been a focal point of space research and technology development.
 For sixty of those years, the U.S. Navy has used satellites for reconnaissance, weather and solar observation, communications, and navigation.
+Every career path that midshipmen can have will be influenced by the experimentation that NRL performs.

 Find out more information!